njustesen/TRTS/starcraft/protoss.md

 ## Reaver

 - _Scarabs_: Reavers can fire up to two _scarabs_ when they attack.
-They start with no scarabs and can produce up to two for a total cost of 1 mineral in the Production phase, where one scarab will be _queued_ (effectiely taking two rounds to be produced).
+They start with no scarabs and can produce up to two for a total cost of one mineral in the Production phase, where one scarab will be _queued_ (effectiely taking two rounds to be produced).
 A Reaver can hold at most two Scarabs (including those in production) and four with the Increased Reaver Capacity upgrade.

+## Carrier

+- _Jnterceptors_: Carriers do not attack but can house up to four Interceptors (eight with the Carrier Capacity upgrade).
+They start with no interceptors and can produce up to two for a total cost of 1 mineral in the Production phase and both are deployed in the following Deployment Phase.
+If any unit assigns damage to a Carrier, all Interceptors under control in that area can fire at the attackers first, dealing damage before any damage is assigned to the Carriers.

 ## Observer

 - _Cloaked_.